 UPDATE: Researching Law in Denmark

-Rasmus H. Wandall is currently working for the Head of Prosecutions in Denmark.
-He is responsible, among others things, for developing sentencing information systems.
-He has been an assistant research professor and a post-doctoral research fellow at the University of Copenhagen.
+Rasmus H. Wandall is senior research fellow at the University of Bergen and senior advisor to the Director of Public Prosecutions in Denmark.
 He holds degrees in legal studies from the University of Copenhagen (bachelor’s, 1997; master’s, 2000; Ph.D., 2004).
 He has been a Visiting Fellow at UC Berkeley (2001 and 2005), a Global Fellow at New York University School of Law (2004-2005) and a Visiting Academic at Oxford University’s Centre for Criminology (2005-2006).
-He researches and publishes on comparative criminal law and penology.
+He researches and publishes on comparative criminal procedure law and penology.

 The Kingdom of Denmark is comprised of the territories of Denmark, the Faroe Islands, and Greenland.
 Denmark is located East of England and north of Germany.
 It consists mainly of the Peninsula of Jutland (Jylland), and the islands of Sealand (Sjaelland) and Fune (Fyn).
 The country is 43,094 square km.
 The Faroe Islands are located in the vicinity of Norway, Scotland, Iceland and Greenland.
 Both the Faroe Islands and Greenland are represented in the Danish Parliament and have self-ruling systems.
 Though they are part of the Danish Kingdom, the two territories are not associated with the European Union.

 As a country, Denmark is characterized by its comparatively strong welfare oriented profile.
 It maintains an egalitarian ethos, and subscribes to strong ideals of economic and social equality.
-OECD reports that – together with Sweden – Denmark has the lowest levels of social inequality in the world (Gini coefficient 0.232).
+OECD reports that Denmark – together with Iceland, Norway, and Slovenia - has the lowest levels of social inequality in the world (Gini coefficient 0.25).
 The country has a progressive tax system, tax-paid education, and universal insurance programs that offer comparatively large social benefits.
 Despite changes in the political discourse in recent decades, the state continues to assume a great responsibility for the social welfare of the population.

-The population of Denmark is 5.5 million; the population of Greenland is 55,000; and the population of the Faroe Islands is 48,000.
-The population of Denmark is culturally homogenous.
-Only 9 % of the Danish population consists of immigrants or their descendants.
+The population of Denmark is 5.6 million; the population of Greenland is 56,000; and the population of the Faroe Islands is 48,000.
+The population of Denmark is fairly culturally homogenous.
+11 % of the population consists of immigrants or their descendants.
 Major countries of origin for immigrants living in Denmark include Turkey, Germany, Lebanon, Bosnia-Herzegovina, Pakistan, the former Yugoslavia, and Somalia.
 In terms of religion, the population is highly secularized.
 According to the 2004 European Social Survey, 37 % of Denmark’s population does not belong to any particular religion or religious denomination.
 Of Danes who do belong to a religion, 94 % were estimated to belong to the Lutheran Protestant Church, 2 % to Islam, and less than 1 % to other non-Christian religions.
 In any case, the majority of the population clearly has a Protestant cultural heritage.
-More than 80 % of the population belongs to the public church, the Lutheran Protestant Church.
+78 % of the population belongs to the public church, the Lutheran Protestant Church.

 Danish and Nordic law share several common denominators with continental European legal systems.
-Nevertheless, the Roman Empire and its laws never reached north of Slesvig, and the legal systems of the Nordic countries have evolved with their own distinctiveness.
-Danish law has many common law traits.
-Nevertheless, the Nordic countries are significantly different than Common Law countries.
+Nevertheless, the Roman Empire and its laws never reached north of Slesvig, and the legal systems of the Nordic countries have evolved with their own distinctiveness with a number of common law traits as well.
 It is commonly held that – despite strong ties to continental legal systems – Denmark and its fellow Nordic countries make up a legal family of their own (see David and Brierley (1996), Zweigert and Kötz (1998), and Tamm (2002)).

 Absolutism was brought to Denmark in 1660, and a lex regia was issued in 1665.
 Though absolutist, this regime was considered to be enlightened and benevolent.
 The most significant piece of legislation of the period was the Danish Code (1683), issued by King Christian V.